glamod/glamod-help/managing-incoming-data.md

 * Elevation
 * FIPS Code
 * ECVs available
-* Data Start and End years for each ECV
+* Data Start and End years for each variable available
 * Any other variables available

 The items that are essential: Station ID, Latitude/Longitude and elevation.